PrestaShop/open-source/content/maintainers-guide/qa/issue-management.md

 Issues must be written in English.
 If that’s not the case:

 1. Answer using the "Issue not in English" template.
-2. Set status label to `NMI` (Need More Info).
+2. Set status label to `NMI` (Need More Info) with `Waiting for author` label.

 #### Issue content

-The issue (Bug) must be complete.
+The issue `Bug` must be complete.
 In particular, all mandatory fields in the [template](https://github.com/PrestaShop/PrestaShop/issues/new?assignees=&labels=Bug%2CNew&template=1_bug_report.yml) must be completed:

 - **Describe the bug and add screenshots:** full details about the bug.
 This part represents the "observed behavior" following user manipulations.
 - **Expected behavior:** the behavior expected by the user, to be opposed to the observed behavior detailed above.
 This is the nominal behavior of the application.
 Pay attention to the specifications.